-- ii.Connect the syringe with a plastic tube.
+- 1. Observe a sucker hook and try to fix it against the wall, or use a plastic sucker to open a drawer or cabinet, think about how it works. - Connect the syringe with the plastic tubes.
 Pull the syringe, and draw the colored water into the tube.
-Observe the direction and speed of water stream. - iii.
-Observe the structure of the tap.
+Observe the direction and speed of water stream. - 3、Observe the structure of the tap.
 What function(s) does it have?
+For students' group Name: